Yasasvani/Data-Science-Assignments/Assignment_17/README.md

 # Support Vector Machine
 # Mushroom Classification

-This project aims to classify mushrooms as edible or poisonous using machine learning.
+This assignment aims to classify mushrooms as edible or poisonous using machine learning.
 It utilizes a Support Vector Machine (SVM) model trained on a dataset of mushroom features.

 ## Dataset